Setting the Scene

 Let Us Know About the Issues

-The original materials were adapted specifically for this workshop.
-They weren’t used before, and it is possible that they contain typos, code errors, or underexplained or unclear moments.
+The materials were prepared specifically for this workshop.
+They weren’t used before, and there may be typos, code errors, or underexplained or unclear moments.
 Please, let us know about these issues.
 It will help us to improve the materials and make the next workshop better.

 Key Points